-The Center for Information Technology and the Global Economy (CITGE) is one of American University's Kogod School of Business research centers.
+The Center for Information Technology and the Global Economy (CITGE) is one of American University's Kogod School of Business research centers whose goal is to bring faculty, students and real world practitioners together to solve the challenges of IT management.

 For more than fifty years, the Kogod School of Business has been privileged to provide business education in the nation's capital.
 Washington, D.C. is a city where decisions on technology policies and globalization issues regularly affect the impact of technology and its spread around the world.
 CITGE conducts multidisciplinary research that is relevant to the ongoing issues and challenges on information technology management.